samkenxstream/turnkey-triumph-326606_rivet-add-on-boilerplate/README.md

 This is also a great place to add documentation, [accessibility notes](https://rivet.iu.edu/components/navigation/dropdown/#accessibility-notes), or [microcopy guidelines](https://rivet.iu.edu/content-guide/), as the `index.html` file will be built to the `docs` folder and can be published with GitHub Pages.

 ### 4. Write add-on documentation, accessibility notes, and microcopy guidelines
-We've proviede a template to use for your `README` file called `README.template.md`.
+We've provide a template to use for your `README` file called `README.template.md`.
 To get started creating the README for your add-on follow these steps:

 1. Delete this file
 2. Rename `README.template.md` to `README.md` (the same as the file you just deleted).
 This is where you'll put your documentation and any other important information about your add-on.